-Mystery Shopping is a uniquely powerful tool already helping many UK businesses that are involved in the sale of consumer credit to achieve and maintain compliance with Financial Conduct Authority regulations.
+Mystery Shopping is a priceless tool already helping many UK businesses involved in the sale of consumer credit to achieve, maintain and document their compliance with Financial Conduct Authority regulations.

 Mystery Shopping provides highly detailed feedback on actual interactions with staff, providing clear insights into what happens at the “coal face” of customer experience, and during those moments when needs are established, and advice and information are provided.